nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in the address book.
+Shows a list of all students in the GoonBook.

 Format: `list`